Árón Taylor-Smith: MG RCIB Triple Eight Racing (2017)

 Taylor-Smith, at the Knockhill round of the 2017 British Touring Car Championship.

 Taylor-Smith moved once again this season, this time to Triple Eight Racing for the 2017 British Touring Car Championship season.
 He was the lead driver of the two car entry paired with Daniel Lloyd and was lucky to escape without serious injury from an accident at Croft that also involved Jeff Smith and Luke Davenport.

 Team HARD (2021–)

-Having spent a year outside racing due to COVID-19 in 2020, Taylor-Smith returned to the BTCC in 2021 as part of the four-car Team HARD programme driving a new Cupra Leon.
+Having spent a year outside racing due to the COVID-19 pandemic in 2020, Taylor-Smith returned to the BTCC in 2021 as part of the four-car Team HARD programme driving a new Cupra Leon.

 British GT Championship

 Taylor-Smith's car at Brands Hatch.

 Taylor-Smith drove with ex-BTCC driver Sam Smelt in a Ford Mustang GT4 in 2019.
-They finished 22nd in the championship with only 4 points, scored at Snetterton.
+They finished 22nd in the championship with only four points, scored at Snetterton.